 If you’ve ever heard the expression “depression is anger turned inwards” then a link between postpartum depression and postpartum rage makes perfect sense.
 Sufferers of postpartum depression are usually seen as having very little energy, lethargic, sad and quiet.
 In many ways, the opposite of what we imagine when we hear the word “rage.”

 Anger is actually a very common symptom of depression.
-Postpartum depression brings with it a lot of guilt and feelings of self-loathing or hatred.
+Postpartum depression brings with it a lot of guilt and feelings of self-loathing or worthlessness.
 Mothers with postpartum depression tend to bottle up a lot of these unpleasant feelings.
-All of those bottled up emotions can, and will, eventually come out, often in the form of postpartum rage.
+All of those bottled up emotions can, and will, eventually come out, often in the form of anger and rage.

 Postpartum Rage + Postpartum Anxiety (PPA)